Skip to main content

 • RDFI ACH Credit Monitoring: Requires RDFIs to establish and implement risk-based processes and procedures reasonably intended to identify credit ACH Entries initiated due to fraud.

-The recent ACH rule changes approved by NACHA signify a significant step towards enhancing ACH risk management and fraud prevention within the financial industry.
+The recent ACH rule changes approved by NACHA signify a significant step towards enhancing ACH risk management and fraud prevention.
 These changes aim to reduce the incidence of successful fraud and improve the recovery of funds, ultimately safeguarding the integrity of the ACH Network.

 Are you seeking expert guidance and support to navigate these ACH rule changes and ensure compliance with regulatory requirements?
 At Young & Associates, we understand the unique challenges faced by financial institutions in today’s evolving regulatory landscape.

-We specialize in providing tailored regulatory compliance consulting services, including comprehensive support with ACH functions such as ACH audit and ACH risk assessment.
+We specialize in providing tailored regulatory compliance consulting services.
+These include comprehensive support with ACH functions such as ACH audit and ACH risk assessment.
 Our team of experienced professionals is committed to helping you strengthen your ACH risk management practices and achieve regulatory compliance seamlessly.

-Contact us today to explore how we can assist your financial institution in meeting its regulatory obligations while optimizing operational efficiency and minimizing risk exposure.
+Contact us today.
+Explore how we can assist your financial institution in meeting its regulatory obligations while optimizing operational efficiency and minimizing risk exposure.
 Or, click here to discover the benefits of our customizable ACH policy.
 Together, let’s navigate the complexities of ACH compliance and ensure the security and integrity of your financial transactions.

 In today’s dynamic regulatory landscape, keeping pace with regulatory updates is critical for community banks to maintain compliance and uphold depositor trust.
 To adapt to shifts in the banking industry and consumer behavior, the Federal Deposit Insurance Corporation (FDIC) has finalized a rule to modernize the requirements for official signs and advertising statements for insured depository institutions (IDIs).
 This modernization signifies a crucial change in regulatory expectations, demanding a thorough understanding and proactive approach from financial institutions.

-The banking industry has experienced significant transformations, including the evolution of bank branches, heightened reliance on internet and mobile banking, and increased partnerships between IDIs and financial technology (fintech) companies.
+The banking industry has experienced significant transformations.
+These include the evolution of bank branches, heightened reliance on internet and mobile banking, and increased partnerships between IDIs and financial technology (fintech) companies.
 These shifts have heightened the potential for consumer confusion regarding FDIC deposit insurance coverage.

 In response, the FDIC has introduced substantial updates to Part 328 of its regulations, specifically addressing the use of official FDIC signs and advertising statements by IDIs.
 Additionally, it clarifies regulations concerning false advertising, misrepresentations of deposit insurance coverage, and misuse of the FDIC’s name or logo.
 This revision underscores the FDIC’s dedication to aligning regulatory standards with the evolving banking landscape, especially in digital and mobile channels.

-The modernized FDIC signage and advertisement requirements bring about significant changes aimed at enhancing consumer understanding and confidence in deposit insurance coverage.
+The modernized FDIC signage and advertisement requirements bring about significant changes.
+The aim to enhance consumer understanding and confidence in deposit insurance coverage.
 Beginning in 2025, FDIC-insured institutions are mandated to prominently display the official FDIC digital sign across digital platforms, including bank websites, mobile applications, and ATMs.
 This expansion to digital channels ensures consistent depositor confidence and clarity regarding deposit insurance coverage.

 Moreover, the updated rule emphasizes the differentiation between insured deposits and non-deposit products across all banking channels.
-Financial institutions are now required to provide conspicuous disclosure indicating that certain financial products are not insured by the FDIC, are not deposits, and may incur value loss.
-These changes aim to extend the certainty and confidence associated with FDIC protection to digital channels while ensuring that consumers are properly informed about the status of their deposits and the scope of FDIC insurance coverage.
+Regulations now require financial institutions to provide conspicuous disclosure indicating that certain financial products are not insured by the FDIC, are not deposits, and may incur value loss.
+These changes aim to extend the certainty and confidence associated with FDIC protection to digital channels.
+All while ensuring that consumers are properly informed about the status of their deposits and the scope of FDIC insurance coverage.

 The rule updates regulations governing the use of official FDIC signs and advertising statements to reflect contemporary banking practices.
 It also clarifies regulations regarding false advertising, misrepresentations of deposit insurance coverage, and misuse of the FDIC’s name or logo.